 If you’re self-employed and you have not filed your 2020 tax return.
 Let’s say your 2020 tax return is going to show a tax obligation file, and paid the tax debt you owe the money as a result of the income that you show.
 Let’s say that you are trying to be creative with your taxes, which absolutely is not recommended at all.
 If you owe the money, pay the money, pay whatever it is that you can.
 Just because you can write-off all your expenses don’t mean that you should.
 You guessed it, the harder approach.
 Which is showing more income and writing off less debt means that you will show more income to be able to buy the house.
 When it comes to be able to buy the house, yes this is the route you should take.
 A onetime tax obligation is a one-time tax obligation versus the wealth creation that will never become it’s the wealth creation that will never really come as a byproduct of buying a house is worth the pain.

 At the end of the day, just know the heart of the scenario is the more uncomfortable, it is that’s the route you should take.
-Plan for when it comes to mortgage and getting qualified you have to have a blend of cash, credit, and income.
+Plan for when it comes to mortgage and getting qualified you must have a blend of cash, credit, and income.
 You must be able to show on paper that you can afford the mortgage in a way that the bank wants, not in a way that you want because the bank is the one giving you giving you $500,000 for example to purchase a home.

 Looking to get a mortgage?
 Start with a no-cost loan quote today!